mozilla/jira-bugzilla-integration/README.md

 - `action` (optional)
     - string
     - default: [src.jbi.whiteboard_actions.default](src/jbi/whiteboard_actions/default.py)
-    - If using a custom action, place the PYTHONPATH to the custom action python module
+    - The specified Python module must be available in the `PYTHONPATH`
 - `contact`
     - list of strings
-    - If an issue arises with the workflow, communication will be established with this `contact`
+    - If an issue arises with the workflow, communication will be established with these contacts
     - Please enter the contact information for one or more stakeholders
 - `description`
     - string